 - 2-3 x 10 minutes at threshold pace,

 - or, 2 x 15-20 minutes at half marathon pace.

 You can see some examples of these within the 10k advanced running training plan.

-Including intervals, run at faster than race pace, is key component in developing cadence and stride length.
+Including intervals, run at faster than race pace, is also beneficial.
 So, why include these?
-By running these at faster than race pace, you will become more efficient and find it easier to maintain a good cadence during your target race distance.
+By running at faster than race pace, you will become more efficient and find it easier to maintain a good cadence during your target race distance.

-Overtime this leads improvements in run efficiency, cadence and stride length at race pace.
+Overtime this leads to improvements in run efficiency, cadence and stride length at race pace.